yocontra/node-gdal-next/README.md

 - Adds `Geometry.fromGeoJson` to parse GeoJSON easily
 - Adds async support for raster data + opening/parsing files
 - Adds support for vsimem files using buffers
+- Fixes loads of bugs, performance issues, and more

 See the [ROADMAP](ROADMAP.md) for more info about the future of this fork.
 All thanks and credit goes to the original maintainers!